lukejagodzinski/meteor-google-oauth-jwt/README.md

 ## Installation

-Google OAuth JWT package can be installed using new Meteor package system introduced with Meteor v9.0.0.
-You type in the command line:
+Google OAuth JWT package can be installed using Meteor package system.
+Just type in the command line:

 ```sh
 $ meteor add jagi:google-oauth-jwt